sambuddhac/sambuddhac/README.md

 **sambuddhac/sambuddhac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+- 🔭 I’m currently working on Data Pipelining and Model building for PowerLASCOPF.jl, which is a Julia+Python repository for AI/ML based decision making for running Electricity Markets
+- 🌱 I’m currently learning to create a custom Transformer and LLM embedded within a Partially Observable Markov Decision Process (POMDP) based Reinforcement Learning (RL) for the PowerLASCOPF.jl
+- 👯 I’m looking to collaborate on: I invite people to contribute to my open source repos
+- 🤔 I’m looking for help with: I invite people to contribute to my open source repos
+- 💬 Ask me about: Mathematical Optimization, Power Systems, Electricity Markets, Stochastic Systems, Linear Algebra
+- 📫 How to reach me: Email me at sambuddha.chakrabarti@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I am a music aficionado and play the Sitar and Bandoneon when I am taking a break.